-New Specialization in Health, Technology, and Innovation Added to MBA Curriculum
+New Pathway in Health, Technology, and Innovation Added to MBA Curriculum

 Johns Hopkins Carey Business School is redesigning its flagship full-time MBA program with new courses and strategic focus for fall 2020.